basilfx/TRADFRI-Hacking/PRODUCTS.md

 Measured using a Voltcraft 3000 energy monitor.

 ### LED1837R5
+GU10 LED.
 This seems to be the successor of the LED1650R5.

 Details: